 Marketing and public relations (PR) are at the core of how companies build and maintain their client base.
 Professionals in marketing and PR design and implement marketing and public relations campaigns, and incorporate the latest insights and technological developments in marketing and customer experience management into these campaigns.
 They also assess consumers’ responses to their companies’ outreach efforts, and advise other departments within their company regarding product and service positioning.
+While there are distinct master’s degree programs in marketing and public relations, numerous colleges and universities now offer master’s in communication programs that feature coursework in marketing, marketing communication, and/or media and public relations.
+Many of these programs are offered through schools or departments of communication, as opposed to schools of business and management.

-Master’s in communication programs with a specialization in PR and/or marketing train students to create and execute on a wide variety of marketing and public relations initiatives.
+Master’s in communication programs with a specialization in marketing and/or PR train students to create and execute on a wide variety of marketing and public relations initiatives.
 These programs include courses in public relations writing, client experience assessment and management, marketing content production and analytics, consumer research, advertising campaigns, and other strategies for building a company’s brand and fostering a connection between companies and their consumers.
 MastersinCommunications.com groups these two related programs together as it is not uncommon for master’s in communication programs to offer specializations that focus on both PR and marketing; however, there are programs that offer distinct specializations that focus on one more than the other.

-Individuals who complete a master’s degree in PR and/or marketing communication can find work in a wide variety of for-profit and non-profit environments as marketing and/or public relations specialists, social and digital media managers, brand specialists, and directors of marketing.
+Individuals who complete a master’s degree in marketing communication and/or PR can find work in a wide variety of for-profit and non-profit environments as marketing and/or public relations specialists, social and digital media managers, brand specialists, and directors of marketing.
 The knowledge and skills students develop during their program are also applicable to other roles that are not specifically in the fields of marketing and public relations, but which require a strong understanding of customer-facing communication, as well as consumer psychology.

 The Advent of Integrated Marketing Communications